tokio-rs/mio/doc/getting-started.md

 }
 ```

-And the read function which is called from the ready function `self.read(event_loop)`
-follows.

 Our `Connection::ready` function handles the two connection states we care
 about for our `Pong` server; `State::Reading` and `State::Writing`.